 Latin American Studies (LTAM)

-Students complete a minimum of sixty-six credits in approved courses for the major.
-Majors must also demonstrate competence in Spanish by completing Spanish 205 or equivalent.
+Majors must demonstrate competence in Spanish by completing Spanish 205 or by examination.

 Latin American Studies Courses